ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-user-pref2.md

 ## Use the Service in the Weather Service

 When getting the current location, the user preferences need to be taken into account.
-This will require a change to the tests:
+This will require a change to the tests.
+Here is a synoposis of what we will do:

 1. Add a test that ensures that the user preferences for the city are read.
-1. Add a set of tests that exercise when the user has selected "Current Location"
+1. Move the existing 'for the current location' and 'gets the data from the server' into a `describe` that verifies the behavior when the user has selected "Current Location."
-1. Add a set of tests that exercise when the user has selected a city
+1. Add a set of tests that exercise when the user has selected a city.
-1. Many test cases now need to await both the user preferences service and the location service
+1. Many test cases now need to await both the user preferences service and the location service.

-Here are the new tests for `current()`.
+Here are the new and modified tests for `current()`.
 Add similar tests for `forecast()` and `uvIndex()`:

 ```TypeScript
   describe('current', () => {